m-a-v/Spike/docs/FAQ/FAQs and Knowledge Base.md

 Ideally yes, but unfortunately life isn’t like that.
 To get going with a new sensor, calibrate when requested to do so upon starting your sensor.
 Then, if you calibrate again when glucose readings are level and in range.

+### Where can I read more about calibration?

+There is an excellent article by David Burren which you can find here: <https://bionicwookiee.com/2018/11/15/cgm-accuracy-calibration-is-king>.

 Accuracy / Predictions
 ----------------------

 ### How accurate is Spike?

 We think Spike is pretty accurate.
 Spike takes the raw data sent from your sensor and using its own internal algorithm and calibration data, displays glucose levels.
 Spike can only be as good as the calibration information that the user enters, so having an accurate blood glucose meter is important.
-It’s also important to know that the sensor that you wear measures the glucose level of your

 ### My Spike readings are not in line with blood test readings.
 What can I do?

-Deleting all Calibrations (Menu > Sensor > Calibrations > Delete all Calibrations) usually fixes this although it may be a faulty sensor.
+Deleting all Calibrations (*Menu > Sensor > Calibrations > Delete all Calibrations*) usually fixes this although it may be a faulty sensor.
 Check your sensor reading with a blood finger prick test.
 This has more frequently been an issue with Libre sensors.
 With the Dexcom G6, problems with accuracy can be caused by adding too many calibrations.
 Most accuracy issues are caused by incorrectly calibrating.

 ### Can Spike display predicted levels?

-Not yet, but will hopefully be available in future updates
+Not yet, but will be available in future updates.

 Disconnection / Suspension / Battery Life
 -----------------------------------------

 ### My device is unstable.
+My battery consumption has increased.
 What could I do?
-The first thing that should be tried is a soft reset, which forces a restart of the iPhone.
+The first thing that should be considered is a soft reset, which forces a restart of the iPhone.
 This is necessary, if the device is unstable or if battery consumption has increased.
 No data is deleted during this process.

 * For all **iPhone models below the 7** (not included) just press and hold the power and home buttons at the same time and keep them pressed until your phone reboots and you see the Apple logo.
 As soon as the logo appears you can release both buttons.
 * For **iPhone 7**, press and hold the power and volume down buttons at the same time and keep them pressed until your phone reboots and you see the Apple logo.
 As soon as the logo appears you can release both buttons.